 There’s a lovely review of A Time To Live here, in a roundup of books for teenagers about love and war.
 The reviewer is Lydia Syson, best-selling author of A World Between Us, set in the Spanish Civil War, and That Burning Summer, set in Britain during the Second World War.

 Daughters of Time is an anthology that traces the history of Britain through the stories of some of its significant women.
 My story is about a Dark Age heroine – Aethelflaed, the Lady of the Mercians and the daughter of Alfred the Great.
-This is a book for teenagers and up.

 The Willow Man is about three children who are ‘stuck’ in different ways.
 To get unstuck, they need the help of the others – but also of the 45 foot tall Willow Man himself.
+It’s a story about overcoming things that are difficult – but then I suppose that’s what most stories are about!
+In this book, some of the difficult things are disabilities – one of the characters is recovering from a stroke and can’t walk: another finds reading difficult.

 Warrior King tells the story of the Dark Age King of Wessex, Alfred the Great: his daughter Aethelflaed is an important character too.
 I can’t begin to tell you what an extraordinary person he was – so you’ll just have to reads the book to find out!
 There’s a recent, wonderful review here – and another one here.